Salvifici Doloris: Hope and Joy in Suffering « Catholic Insight

-On the memorial of Our Lady of Lourdes, way back in 1984, Pope Saint John Paul II promulgated an Apostolic Letter on the mystery of human suffering, Salvifici Doloris (the same year he made his first apostolic journey to Canada, whose link to suffering I will leave the reader to ponder).
+On the memorial of Our Lady of Lourdes, back in 1984, Pope Saint John Paul II promulgated an Apostolic Letter on the mystery of human suffering, Salvifici Doloris (the same year he made his first apostolic journey to Canada.
 One priest in a talk I heard mentioned that it may be remembered as one of his most prophetic works, with which I concur.
-I long ago included the Letter in my syllabus on Magisterial teaching, and now with the darkness of abortion and euthanasia inundating the world, John Paul’s words seem more a propos than ever.
+I long ago included the Letter in my syllabus on Magisterial teaching, and now with the darkness of abortion, euthanasia, war and a host of other evils inundating the world, John Paul’s words seem more a propos than ever.

-Human suffering is both obvious, yet mysterious: We can recall our sufferings, which fade with time, yet with a certain amount of dread, look forward to future ones, not least the rubicon of our own death.
+Human suffering is both obvious, yet mysterious: We can recall our sufferings, which fade with time, yet with a certain amount of dread, as we anticipate future ones, not least the Rubicon of our own death.
 We write about our sufferings, and more commonly read of those of others, so participating vicariously in what others have gone through, whether this gives us pleasure, or pain, or perhaps a tantalizing mixture of both.

 There is a story from a few years ago that still haunts my own mind, of young family in Donegal, Ireland (where my father’s relatives are from, and where he and I took a cycling trip, again, providentially enough, in 1984), father Sean McGrotty, 49, brothers Mark, 12, and Evan, 8, aunt Jodie Lee Daniels, 14, and grandmother Ruth Daniels, 59, along with a baby Rioghnach-Anne, who after dinner drove their jeep to look out over a scenic inlet, aptly named ‘Lake of Shadows’.
 Tragically, the vehicle somehow slipped on the moss-and-algae covered pier, plunging into the cold, dark water.
 The waterlogged electronics jammed the doors and windows shut, so their SUV, at first buoyant, slipped slowly down, filling with sea water.
-A young man on shore, Davitt Walsh, witnessing this unfolding tragedy, stripped to his boxers and courageously swam out, trying in vain to rescue them.
+A young man on shore, Davitt Walsh, witnessing the unfolding tragedy, stripped to his boxers and courageously swam out, trying in vain to rescue them.
 The father, Sean, managed to pass his infant daughter to the water-treading rescuer, I suppose through a window he managed to pry open or that was ajar:

 The father just looked at me and said, ‘Save my baby,’” Walsh recalled in an interview with Raidio Teilifís Eireann, the public broadcaster in Ireland. “… I couldn’t do anything else.
 The car went down.
 The whole lot went down.
 It was so fast